 Our guides often surprise our customers by not only being able to know the species of cetacean we see from a distance but also being able to identify individuals.
 To the inexpert eye, all whales look the same!

 Humpback identification is a little different from other whales.
-Most cetaceans are identified by their dorsal fins, their shape, size, colour, any scratches, injuries, or imperfections, and with humpbacks it is the same.
-However their large, beautiful tail flukes give us a more accurate ID.
-Unlike other animals that must be tagged to identify an individual each tail fluke, and the patterns on it are unique to each whale, and whilst those tail patterns may change over the years it is possible to keep track of those changes, and still see markers from decades ago on them.
-They range from all black, to all whale, and have trailing edges.
+Most cetaceans are identified by their dorsal fins, their shape, size, colour, any scratches, injuries, or imperfections, and with humpbacks, it is the same.
+However, their large, beautiful tail flukes give us a more accurate ID.
+Unlike other animals that must be tagged to identify an individual, the tail fluke of a humpback, and the patterns on it, are unique to each whale, and whilst those tail patterns may change over the years it is possible to keep track of those changes, and still see natural markers from decades ago on them.
+They range from all black to all white, and have trailing edges.

 By systematically photographing the underside of the tail, which is often shown clearly when the whale is diving or breaching, a catalogue of the whales visiting Icelandic waters has been made.
 This happens all over the world, and there are awesome websites like HappyWhale where images of whale tails can be classified worldwide, so then the migration of the whale can be tracked easily.
-More locally in Iceland we have a brilliant catalogue with the ISMN Database, but after years of taking people out to experience the wonder that is watching humpbacks, our guides can often identify individuals at a glance, and then later use the photos to double check them.
+More locally in Iceland, we have a brilliant catalogue with the ISMN Database, but after years of taking people out to watch humpbacks, our guides can often identify individuals at a glance, and then later use the photos to double-check them.

 For Whale ID and tracking worldwide have a look at HappyWhale, the ISMN Database for Iceland, MER Society for western Canada, Alaska Humpbacks and Juneau catalogue for Alaska, Jupiter Research for Hawaii, CWR for Western Australia, EastCoastWhales for Eastern Australia, and WhaleAndDolphinTrust for New Zealand.